Chapter 17.32

 1. Following council approval of the density bonus agreement, and execution of the agreement by all parties, the city shall record the completed agreement on the parcels designated for the construction of designated dwelling units, at the county recorder’s office.

-2. The approval and recordation shall take place at the same time as the final map or, where a map is not being processed, before issuance of building permits for the units.
+2. The approval and recordation shall take place at the same time or prior to the final map or, where a map is not being processed, before issuance of building permits for the units.

 17.32.110 Control of resale.